zhexin1904/gtsam_personal/gtsam/slam/slam.md

 Factors representing various geometric relationships or constraints.

+-   [PoseRotationPrior](doc/PoseRotationPrior.ipynb) : A prior factor acting only on the rotation component of a pose variable.
+-   [PoseTranslationPrior](doc/PoseTranslationPrior.ipynb) : A prior factor acting only on the translation component of a pose variable.
 -   [OrientedPlane3Factor](doc/OrientedPlane3Factor.ipynb) : Factors for estimating and constraining 3D planar landmarks (`OrientedPlane3`).
 -   [RotateFactor](doc/RotateFactor.ipynb) : Factors constraining an unknown rotation based on how it transforms measured rotations or directions.
 -   [KarcherMeanFactor](doc/KarcherMeanFactor.ipynb) : Factor for constraining the Karcher mean (geometric average) of a set of rotations or other manifold values.